Institutional Program Requirements

 - The fellowship curriculum must contain the overall educational goals of the program which must be distributed to the fellows and faculty annually.
 There should be regularly scheduled didactic sessions that the fellows attend.
 The curriculum should also delineate the fellow’s responsibilities for patient care, progressive responsibility of patient management and continuity of care.

 - Fellows must demonstrate knowledge of established and evolving urologic oncology concepts as well as application of these to patient care.
 Fellows must have didactic instruction that includes the core clinical domains of urologic oncology and follows the written SUO core curriculum including: prostate cancer, bladder cancer, renal cancer, penile cancer, testicular cancer, radiation oncology, medical oncology, urologic oncology pathology and urologic cancer imaging.
 Fellows must also receive instruction in the surgical techniques associated with performing complex open urologic cancer surgery, minimally invasive surgery (including robotic surgery) and the endourologic evaluation and treatment of genitourinary tract malignancies.
 Fellows should additionally demonstrate progression towards independence and autonomy in the surgical management of oncology cases.
+It is strongly encouraged that the fellows participate in at least one SUO-sponsored educational course as available during their fellowship in addition to attending the Annual/Winter Meeting and the AUA/Spring Meeting.

 - During the research experience, the fellowship curriculum must provide for exposure to and instruction in the basic principles of research design, evidence-based medicine, biostatistics and grant writing strategies.
 Fellows must also receive education in the basic science and molecular aspects of urologic cancer.
 They must also be familiar with how research is conducted, evaluated, explained to patients and applied to patient care.
 Fellowship participation in scholarly activities must be documented by manuscript preparation, lectures or presentations, teaching activities and the active performance of clinical and/or laboratory research.
 The research year must include at least 80% protected time from clinical duties to allow a productive research experience.